 Cord covers, also known as cable raceways, are plastic or metal channels.
 They can be affixed to walls or baseboards to hide cords and wires.
 They come in various sizes and can be painted to match the walls.

-This can be done by cutting a small hole in the wall and then running the cords and wires through it.
+This means cutting a small hole in the wall and then running the cords and wires through it.
 A cord cover can be installed inside the wall to conceal the cords.
-This is a more permanent solution, but it does mean cutting holes in the walls, so it won’t be for everyone.
+This is a more permanent solution.
+This method does mean cutting holes in the walls, so it won’t be for everyone.

 Use cord clips or ties to secure cords and wires to the back of furniture, keeping them out of sight and out of reach of cats.